pantuza/coursera-machine-learning/README.md

-# coursera-machine-learning
+# Coursera Machine Learning

-My solutions of the machine learning course from Coursera
+My solutions of the machine learning course exercises from Coursera